WiseLibs/wise-river/README.md

 ### .timeoutBetweenEach(*milliseconds*, [*reason*]) -> *stream*

-Returns a new stream that will be rejected with a `TimeoutError` if the specified number of `milliseconds` passes without receiving any new data.
+Returns a new stream that will be rejected with a `TimeoutError` if the specified number of `milliseconds` passes without the stream receiving any new data.
 The timer starts immediately when this method is invoked.

 If you specify a string `reason`, the `TimeoutError` will have `reason` as its message.
 Otherwise, a default message will be used.
 If `reason` is an `instanceof Error`, it will be used instead of a `TimeoutError`.